 Ready for success in study, work and life

-Cambridge English: First is set at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-Reaching this level means you can:
+This Cambridge English Qualification is set at Level B2 of the Common European Framework of Reference for Languages (CEFR).
+Reaching this level means a student can:

-- produce clear, detailed writing, expressing opinions and explaining the advantages and disadvantages of different points of view.
+- write clear, detailed English, expressing opinions and explaining the advantages and disadvantages of different points of view

-Cambridge English: First is a test of all areas of language ability.
-The updated exam (for exam sessions from January 2015) is made up of four papers developed to test your English language skills.
-Your overall performance is calculated by averaging the scores you achieve in Reading, Writing, Listening, Speaking and Use of English.
+The updated exam (for exam sessions from January 2015) is made up of four papers.
+The overall performance is calculated by averaging the scores achieved in Reading, Writing, Listening, Speaking and Use of English.
 The weighting of each of the four skills and Use of English is equal.

 Reading and Use of English